William Schmidt (pitcher): Amateur career

 Schmidt grew up in Baton Rouge, Louisiana and attended Catholic High School.
 In Schmidt's senior season, he earned a record of 9–0, while having a 0.44 ERA and 102 strikeouts against 17 walks in 63 2/3 innings and led the team to a state championship in 2022 and 2024.
 His crucial role in the 2024 season yielded a national championship, where he pitched the Bears to victory in the final game.
-Throughout his high school career, Schmidt was coached by Coach Tyler Naquin, pitching coach for the Catholic High Bears, who significantly contributed to his development.
+Throughout his high school career, Schmidt was coached by Tyler Naquin, pitching coach for the Catholic High Bears, who significantly contributed to his development.
 He was projected as a late first-round pick in the 2024 Major League Baseball draft, but would later withdraw from the draft and would enroll at LSU.
 Coming out of high school, he was the No. 1 ranked right hand pitching draft prospect, No. 1 ranked in Louisiana and No. 5 ranked overall.

+In 2025, during his freshman season, Schmidt posted a 7–0 record with a 4.73 ERA over 32.1 innings pitched.
+As a member of the LSU Tigers, he was part of the team that won the 2025 Men's College World Series.